 - Passport or identity card (depending of the destination)

-- The official HMDS medical certificate completed by a doctor (form available 3 months before the race).
+- The official MDS medical certificate completed by a doctor (form available 3 months before the race).

 A race kit will be provided by the organization and given during the technical and medical checks, it will contain:

 - A GPS geolocation tag